andrewicham/Reduced_Row_Echelon_Matrix/README.md

 Matrix Description:
 -------------------
-For those who haven't taken a linear algebra course, or who would like a refresher, a matrix is a simplified way to represent a system of linear equations.
+For those who haven't taken a linear algebra course, or who would\n like a refresher, a matrix is a simplified way to represent a system of linear equations.
 For example, lets say that we have three equations for a plane:

 1x + 2y + 3z = 0